AdamBrodzinski/react-ive-meteor/readme.md

 ### Fallacies of Meteor
 - Not secure - This has been resolved for quite a while... *try to modify someone else's post!*
 - Not scalable - Many companies are using Meteor with large user bases
-- Only supports Mongo - There's options just not official packages
+- Only supports Mongo - There's options just not official packages yet
 - Meteor is only for realtime streams - works well with without realtime updates too!